wdullaer/wdullaer.github.io/README.md

 # Wdullaer.com blog

+> Deprecated: I'm no longer using Github Pages for my blog.
+The new content can be found at https://gitlab.com/wdullaer/wdullaer.com/

 This is the repository that is powering my personal scratchpad / blog.

 The theme is based on [Thinny](http://github.com/camporez/Thinny.git), but I might switch to [Mediator](https://github.com/dirkfabisch/mediator) in the future.